eggborne/roboger/README.md

 ## Description

-A website that produces whimsical output based on a number submitted by the user.
+A website that produces a whimsical yet logical output based on a number submitted by the user.

 ## Technologies Used:
 * HTML